What do public administrators do?

 When will application be review and the cohort selected?

 The MPA program will admit between 35 to 50 students each year.
-Students typically are admitted in the fall as a cohort.
+Students are typically admitted in the fall as a cohort.

 A cohort is a group of students working together in the same program, progressing through the same academic curriculum and finishing their degree together.
 The students selected for the fall cohort will attend core courses together over the first year.